Neon lamp: Color

 They can also be filled with argon, krypton, or xenon rather than neon, or mixed with it.
 While the electrical operating characteristics remain similar, these lamps light with a bluish glow (including some ultraviolet) rather than neon's characteristic reddish-orange glow.
 Ultraviolet radiation then can be used to excite a phosphor coating inside of the bulb and provide a wide range of various colors, including white.
-A mixture of 95% neon, 2.5% krypton, and 2.5% argon can be used for a green glow, but nevertheless "green neon" lamps are more commonly phosphor-based.
+A mixture of 95% neon, 2.5% krypton, and 2.5% xenon can be used for a green glow, but nevertheless "green neon" lamps are more commonly phosphor-based.